virtuosoft-dev/hestiacp-pluginable/README.md

 # hestiacp-pluginable
 Extend [Hestia Control Panel](https://hestiacp.com) via a simple, WordPress-like plugins API.

 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.

+## Requirements

+* Hestia Control Panel
+* Ubuntu Linux OS

 ## Installation
 First, back up your system!
 This install process will patch (__Read__: ___Permanently Alter___) HestiaCP files and templates.
 The files in the following folders will be altered during installation and after every update: